Dissertation

 Content

-A dissertation must contain at least eighty pages (i.e. 200,000 characters including spaces) of original, personal writing (including bibliography and notes, but excluding appendices).
-Where a substantial part of the dissertation is devoted to a critical edition and/or an original translation of a text, this standard is reduced to a minimum of 60 pages (i.e. 150,000 characters including spaces) of argued personal writing (to which must be added the pages of the edition and/or translation).
+A dissertation must be at least eighty pages long (i.e. 200,000 characters including spaces) of original, personal writing (including bibliography and notes, but excluding appendices).
+Where a substantial part of the dissertation is devoted to a critical edition and/or an original translation of a text, this standard is increased to a minimum of 60 pages (i.e. 150,000 characters including spaces) of argued personal writing (to which must be added the pages of the edition and/or translation).

 All dissertations must include an introduction, in particular a methodological one, a development showing the analysis and synthesis of the subject, a conclusion and a bibliography.